Training Center for the Alexander Technique-NYC (TCAT-NYC)

 Training Director, Tom Vasiliades

-The TCAT-NYC teacher certification program is approved by the American Society for the Alexander Technique (AmSAT), a professional organization that oversees standards of teacher training in the United States.
+The TCAT-NYC teacher certification training program is approved by the American Society for the Alexander Technique (AmSAT), a professional organization that oversees standards of teacher training in the United States.
 The program is 1600 hours over three years, offering a teacher/student ratio no more than 1:5 and less most times.
+The training meets Monday-Thursday mornings for 14 hours per week, 38 weeks a year for three years.

 The training is based on the work of F.M.
 Alexander as handed down to and taught by teachers he trained.
 This training builds on the intellectual and practical knowledge developed for well over one hundred years.
 The Technique, developed in the late 19th century, is as relevant today as it was when Alexander developed it in that the impact of use on functioning is still pertinent today.
 The teacher training approach is based on the training course of Walter and Dilys Carrington.
 Walter Carrington trained with Alexander and worked him closely over the last ten years of FM’s life, eventually taking over the training when Alexander died in 1955.
 Over the years, Walter and Dilys Carrington developed and refined the training of teachers certifying more teachers than any other training program.
 In addition, the TCAT-NYC training is greatly influenced by the work of John Nicholls who trained with the Carringtons and worked on their training for more than a decade.
 He has been a director of training in his own right for over twenty five years.